🔪Design a killer sales page that makes your offer click—and the next step obvious.

 you can’t quite see.

-Because a sales page isn’t just:
+Because a sales page isn’t:

-words → then design
+words → then add decoration

 It’s: